Share:

 Why Do You Get Shin Splints When You Run?

 You’re halfway through your morning run when a nagging pain starts to form in your shins.
 The more strides you take, the stronger the ache gets.
 You push yourself a little further, but the feeling gets too distracting to continue.
 You stop running, catch your breath and decide you’ll have to give up on your workout for the day.
-It seems like you’re dealing with the common running injury called shin splints.

 What Is It?

 The medical condition medial tibial stress syndrome refers to frequent tenderness or pain along the shinbone, usually in the middle of exercising.
 People may also suffer mild swelling in the area.
 The syndrome is commonly called “shin splints.”
+It occurs when the muscles in the area around the shin are overworked, which irritates the tibia (the shin bone).

 Why Do You Have It?